2026_project bifrost illustration_highres

 The urgency of climate action cannot be overstated.
 The European Union aims for a 55% reduction in CO₂ emissions by 2030 (compared to 1990 levels), while the Danish government targets a 70% reduction by the same year.

-Expertise and Global Impact
+Expertise and global impact

-Efficient CO2 Transportation
+Efficient CO₂ transportation

 Efficiently transporting CO₂ from emitter to storage site is crucial for creating a viable solution.
 In 2023, TotalEnergies established a partnership with Evida, the national operator of gas distribution pipelines in Denmark.
 Our focus is on establishing an onshore CO pipeline infrastructure that can also be used for transportation.
-In 2024, the Association of Danish Ports (ADP A/S) joined the collaboration, expanding solutions to include ships, trains, and lorries.

 EUDP Project Bifrost